Use of Computer, Internal Network, Electronic Mail, and Internet

 Users should avoid extended use of the iPad or Chromebooks while resting it directly on their laps.
 The bottom of the device can generate significant heat.
 Users should take frequent breaks when using devices for long periods of time.
 Look away from the screen of the device approximately every fifteen minutes.

 Repair of an iPad or Chromebook’s broken glass/LCD screen (most likely due to the dropping or misuse) costs between $70 and $179 depending on the severity of the damage.
-Full replacement cost of an iPad is $299 and a Chromebook is $225.
-As with any other District resource of which a student has been loaned, (e.g., textbooks, library books, musical instruments) the loss, damage, or theft of a District device will result in a financial liability for the family.
-It is the responsibility of each family to protect the iPad or Chromebook from damage.
+Full replacement cost of an iPad is $299, Chromebook is $275 and MacBook Air is $799.
+As with any other District resources of which a student has been loaned, (e.g., textbooks, library books, musical instruments) the loss, damage, or theft of a District device will result in a financial liability for the family.
+It is the responsibility of each family to protect the iPad, Chromebook or Mac from damage.

 Repair/Replacement Costs